 PGS & PGD

-Preimplantation genetic diagnosis (PGD) allows those with an inheritable condition in their family to avoid passing it on to their children.
+Preimplantation genetic diagnosis or PGD is a test to screen the single cells from an embryo for genetic or chromosomal disorders.
+This testing is a part of the IVF procedure and is done prior to the embryo transfer.
+PGD allows those with an inheritable condition in their family to avoid passing it on to their children.
 It involves checking the genes and/or chromosomes of embryos created through IVF.

 PGD can be used to test for virtually any genetic condition where a specific gene is known to cause that condition.